-How to eliminate stress and negative emotions and behaviours in schools?
+How to eliminate stress, negative emotions and disruptive behaviour in schools?

-Now with the Quiet Time/Transcendental Meditation programme it is possible!
+Now with the Quiet Time with Transcendental Meditation programme it can be done!

 Discover more about the FRIENDS project – Fostering Resilience, Inclusive Education and Non-Discrimination in Schools.

 Policy recommendations – Policy Making Framework

 The project has developed a Policy Making Framework (PMF) to structure the introduction of the Quiet Time with Transcendental Meditation programme in schools on a larger scale.
 The Framework provides material and guidance for successful policy development, implementation and follow-up.

 An innovative approach to promote social inclusion, equality and non-discrimination in the learning environment.

 The Quiet Time with Transcendental Meditation programme in education